-President Reagan's 1986 State of the Union Message to Congress was originally scheduled for the day of the Challenger explosion, January 28, 1986, but was postponed by a week in response to the accident.
+President Reagan's 1986 State of the Union was originally scheduled for the day of the Challenger explosion, January 28, 1986, but was postponed by a week in response to the accident.
 Reagan begins his message by paying tribute to "the brave seven" Challenger crew members and later reiterates the nation's commitment to the space program.
-This is a select page from the official copy Reagan handed to the President of the Senate before the address.
+This version is the official copy Reagan handed to the President of the Senate before the address.
 The text differs slightly from the final speech made by the President.